LazoCoder/Pokemon-Terminal/README.md

 - Select Pokemon by name or by index number
 - Ability to change the Desktop Wallpaper & the Terminal background
 - Internal search system for finding Pokemon
-- Supports iTerm2, ConEmu, Terminology, Windows Terminal and Tilix terminal emulators
+- Supports iTerm2, ConEmu, Terminology, Windows Terminal, Tilix and Kitty terminal emulators
 - Supports Windows, MacOS, GNOME, Openbox (with feh), i3wm (with feh) and sway for desktops

 # Installation